-The Housing improvement and child health (HICH) - extension project looks at the link between housing infrastructure issues and child health outcomes (skin infections, respiratory infections, gastroenteritis and being underweight) in Indigenous communities.
+The Housing Improvement and Child Health (HICH) - Extension project looked at the link between housing infrastructure issues and child health outcomes (skin infections, respiratory infections, gastroenteritis and being underweight) in Aboriginal and Torres Strait Islander communities.

-The project builds on the original National Health and Medical Research funded HICH project which commenced in 2003.
-The aim of the current project is to collect data from three communities not reached out of the original 11.
-The primary objectives of the HICH - extension project are to:
+The project built on the original National Health and Medical Research funded HICH project which commenced in 2003.
+The aim of this project was to collect data from three communities not reached out of the original 11.
+The primary objectives of the HICH - Extension project were to: